Exceptional Care. Always.

-When you leave the house, cover your face with a scarf or cloth to stop the droplets from spreading until your doctor’s office can provide you with a proper-fitting mask, if supplies are available.
+When you leave the house, cover your face with a mask or cloth to stop the droplets from spreading.

 Your doctor’s office will then guide you with next steps depending on your personal needs; the severity of your condition, your personal health risk factors, your family situation, etc.

-It is possible that you may be placed on quarantine, or be asked to self-quarantine at home.
+It is possible that you may be tested and placed on quarantine, or be asked to self-quarantine at home.

 The signs specific to COVID-19 that indicate you are having an emergency and should go to the ER are: